Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fairness in Ensembles and its composition

 \subsection{How does fairness compose in ensembles?}

 In this section, we investigate the composition of fairness in ensembles.
-We postulate that the underlying unfairness of ensembles is a product of the composition of fairness in base learners and the learning method.
-All homogeneous models use a decision tree as the base learner, whereas heterogeneous models can take any ML model.
+We posit that the underlying unfairness of ensembles is a product of the composition of fairness in base learners and the learning method.
+All homogeneous models use a decision tree as the base learner, whereas heterogeneous models can be constructed with any ML classifier.
 We investigate how fairness composes in these base learners and how it is propagated by the learning techniques \textbf{(RQ2)}.
 In general, our findings show that the complexity of base learners significantly impacts the fairness of ensembles and that more research is needed to develop fair learning techniques in ensembles.